MegaphoneJon/buddypress-member-export-import/readme.txt

 === Buddypress Member Export Import ===
 Contributors: vapvarun,wbcomdesigns
 Donate link: www.wbcomdesigns.com
-Tags: export, import, users, members, buddypress, x-profile , user-data Requires at least: 4.9
+Tags: export, import, users, members, buddypress, x-profile, user-data, avatar.
+Requires at least: 3.0.1
-Tested up to: 4.9.2
+Tested up to: 3.4
-Stable tag: 1.0.0
+Stable tag: 4.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Buddypress Member Export Import bring you feature to export Buddypress members and x-profile fields data into CSV file and import buddypress members from CSV file.

 == Description ==
+Buddypress Member Export Import bring you feature to export Buddypress members and x-profile fields data with their avatar and buddyress group's name ( in which member's join and created ) into CSV file.
+You can export members with their xprofile fields data or only member's default data and import buddypress members from CSV file.

 == Installation ==